google/dart-scissors/README.md

 - `mirrorCss`: `true` by default in release mode and false by default in debug mode.
 - `cssDirection` `ltr` by default in debug and release mode.
 - `cssJanusPath`: `cssJanus` by default.

+###Limitations
+ - Works only on css files.
+Pre-processors like sass and less are not supported.
+ - Does not handle directives like KeyFrames and page.

 ## Using `scissors/permutations_transformer`